dev485431/MobileSoftwareStoreSpringBoot/README.md

 *** <b>Note:</b> this application can be also deployed to external container with embedded db main profile or external jdbc mysql profile ('prod') (you just need to use the run arguments specified above before deploying to a container)

+** <b>Note:</b> The core Spring MVC version of the same application is available at: https://github.com/skullscorp/MobileSoftwareStore